Paying off $50,000 in Credit Card Debt

 Running up $50,000 in credit card debt is not impossible.
-Millions of Americans do it every year.
+About two million Americans do it every year.

-Paying that bill off?
-Well, that is not impossible either, though it is considerably less fun.
+Paying off that bill?
+Well, that’s not impossible either, though it is considerably less fun.

-Accumulating that much credit card debt almost always starts innocently and ends badly.
-You can dig a decently deep hole of debt by eating out at restaurants three or four nights a week, picking up bar tabs a few times, maybe buying new furniture or appliances, taking on an expensive hobby like golf or skydiving or just going on vacation.
-All you’ve got to do is show them the credit card.
+Accumulating $50,000 of credit card debt typically occurs over a long period of time and can lead to some negative consequences.
+You can dig a deep hole of debt by eating at restaurants or getting takeout three or four nights a week, picking up bar tabs a few times, buying new furniture or appliances, taking on an expensive hobby like golf or skydiving or just going on vacation.

-So, the question remains: How do I get out?
+So, the question remains: How do you get out?

-The first two require a great deal of thought, discipline and effort.
+The first three require a great deal of thought, discipline and effort.
 They also require time.
 Depending on your resources, it takes 3-5 years to put that much credit card debt to bed.

 The final option – bankruptcy – is a last-ditch effort that should be considered only when attempts at the first two have not produced the desired result.

 Before You Start Paying Down Big Debt

 No matter which choice you make to resolve your credit card debt, there are some steps you can take to ensure a more positive outcome.